Our doctors have a strong and enduring commitment to working with our indigenous community to improve their health in the very broadest sense.

 Keperra and surrounding suburbs have a significant Aboriginal and Torres Strait Islander population.
 This practice works within the community to build goodwill and trust to ensure our local indigenous peoples feel welcomed and cared for in their community.

-The practice bulk bills all people who identify as ATSI.
 We offer annual detailed preventive health checks and provide general medical care at all times.
 Our thorough health checks help ensure that Aboriginal and Torres Strait Islander people receive primary health care matched to their needs, by encouraging early detection, diagnosis and intervention for common and treatable conditions that cause morbidity and early mortality.
 For more information check out our Health Checks page.

 Dr Anna Cheriyan has worked for the Ipswich AMS for five years.
 Dr Trish Baker spent her early years as a doctor working with Aboriginal people in western Queensland then later in the Northern Territory.